camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/web-modeler-api/index.md

 ---

 :::caution Beta Offering
-The Web Modeler API is currently offered as a [beta feature](../../reference/early-access#beta).
+For Self-Managed, the Web Modeler API is currently offered as a [beta feature](../../reference/early-access#beta).
 It is not recommended for production use and there is no maintenance service guaranteed.

 While in beta, the API may introduce breaking changes without prior notice.